 > No playoff wins in 26 seasons (1991-2017)

 > Not to mention, no Super Bowls since 1989.

 But most fans probably don’t know that the 49ers talked to Wyche about taking their coaching job when Bill Walsh retired after beating the Bengals 20-16 in Miami.

-At the Oak Hills Sports Stag two weeks ago, Wyche disclosed that 49ers owner Eddie DeBartolo sent a messenger to him as the Bengals boarded buses outside the locker room after the game.
+At the Oak Hills Sports Stag in January, 2016, Wyche said 49ers owner Eddie DeBartolo sent a messenger to him as the Bengals boarded buses outside the locker room after the game.

 “The guy told me to walk around the corner.
 I did and there was Eddie,” Wyche said of their impromptu secret meeting.

 “He asked me not to do anything - the owner did," said Wyche.
 "Don’t do anything till I had a chance to talk to him.
 My contract was up with the Bengals.
 That was my fifth year.
 I said, ‘Fine, I’ll give it some thought.
 But I said I’ve got two kids in high school and I don’t know if I’m going to pull them out.’
 And I didn’t.
 Pretty quick we got together in Cincinnati and went our way.”

 Wyche re-signed with the Bengals, the Niners promoted defensive coordinator George Seifert, and San Francisco repeated as Super Bowl champ the next season and won again under Seifert in 1995.

 By then, the Bengals had fired Wyche and the Lost Decade (55 wins and 137 losses between 1991 and 2002) was well under way under head coach Dave Shula.